UPDATE: Patrol details standoff, shootout that killed state trooper and gravely injured suspect

-GRUNDY CENTER -- A state trooper was killed in Grundy Center on Friday night, and the suspect police say shot him is in critical condition at the hospital with multiple gunshot wounds.
+GRUNDY CENTER -- A state trooper was killed in Grundy Center on Friday night, and the suspected killer is in critical condition with multiple gunshot wounds.

 "Last night, Iowa State Patrol Sgt.
-Jim Smith died a hero," said Stephan Bayens, commissioner of the Iowa Department of Public Safety, during a press conference announcing Smith's death in Grundy Center on Saturday.
+Jim Smith died a hero," said Stephan Bayens, commissioner of the Iowa Department of Public Safety, during a Grundy Center press conference Saturday announcing Smith's death.

 "We sought the comfort of our loved ones last night as we mourned the loss of our brother," Bayens said.
 "So please pray for the men and women of the Iowa State Patrol.
 Support us.
 Help us as we grieve."